MCSE Server Infrastructure Courses in Cape Town

 Planning and Implementing AD RMS Integration with Dynamic Access Control

-2KO Africa offers IT consulting, technical IT services and top-of-the-range IT training on multiple platforms.
-Our best-of-breed computer courses are presented as instructor led classes or as online internet-based elearning, enabling 2KO students the opportunity to study courses online world-wide, to ensure students have access to the best training possible.
+2KO delivers cutting-edge IT products in the consulting and business services space, as well as offering top-rated training for various IT vendors.
+Our internationally recognised courses can be offered either as hands-on full time classes, or as online learning, enabling 2KO students the opportunity to study courses online world-wide, to ensure students have access to the best training possible.